gabr1e11/so-simple-theme/en/_posts/_2016-08-30-golden-titanium.md

 will unmatch another parenthesis (because they come in pairs).

 Now we have blocks of matched parenthesis followed by one or more unmatched parenthesis.
-Every 2 consecutive unmatched parenthesis can be matched by flipping one of them (think about it, otherwise they would already be matched, 2 consecutive unmatched parenthesis must be the same symbol twice, so flipping one of them would make them match).
+Every 2 consecutive unmatched parenthesis can be matched by flipping one or two of them, depending on the unmatched configuration:

+    ))
+    ((
+    )(

+For the first 2 cases a single flip will do, while for the third case you need 2 flips.
 Any parenthesis right after or right before a matched block can be matched either with a consecutive unmatched parenthesis or with a parenthesis at the other side of the matched block.
-In the end the idea is to find a sequence of matched blocks divided by unmatch blocks that we can fix with the limited number of flips and get the longest sequence of matched parenthesis.
+In the end the idea is to find a sequence of matched blocks divided by unmatch blocks that we can fix with the limited number of flips we are given and get the longest sequence of matched parenthesis.

-Let me try to illustrate this with an example:

-    (())()abc()((()))
+The only caveat with this problem is that we cannot use a direct approach to solve it.
+For example you may think that the best approach is to get the biggest matched blocks and try to merge them together by flipping and matching the unmatched blocks between them.
+However the location of big matched blocks is random in the sequence and it is not easy to determine which

 ------------------